The First Criminal Case under Kremlin’s ‘Undesirables’ Law

 The Raoul Wallenberg Centre for Human Rights condemns the Kremlin’s crackdown on fundamental freedoms and calls for the release of Putin’s political prisoners.

-On 23 January, Anastasia Shevchenko, an activist of the Open Russia movement, became the first person arrested and criminally charged for “participating in the activities of a foreign undesirable organization.”
+On 23 January, Anastasia Shevchenko, an activist of the Otkrytaya Rossiya (Open Russia) movement, became the first person arrested and criminally charged for “participating in the activities of a foreign undesirable organization” (Criminal Code Article 284.1).
 However, Open Russia is not a foreign organization — it is a pro-democracy movement operated by Russian citizens, on Russian territory — and it activists are likely being targeted not despite, but because of this.

 Shevchenko’s unjust imprisonment evokes the most repressive days of the Soviet Union, underpinned by a lawlessness best described by the Stalinist dictum of “show me the person, and I will show you the crime.”
 Indeed, she was charged under a Kremlin law giving the government powers to arbitrarily designate foreign and international NGOs as “undesirable organizations” — which has been used to target some of the world’s most reputable pro-democracy organizations — and is now criminalizing even the grassroots efforts of the Russian people.

 Over the past weeks, Russians have responded with rallies across the country, standing in solidarity with Shevchenko, whose unjust imprisonment was compounded with even greater cruelty by the Kremlin.
 As Shevchenko languished in detention, her special needs daughter suffered cardiac arrest, and she was denied her pleas to see her daughter until moments before her passing.